deedmitrij/car-racing-game-2/README.md

 | `→` or `D` | Steer Right |

 ### 📱 Mobile (Touch)
-*   **On-screen D-Pad**: Use the directional buttons at the bottom of the screen to steer and control speed.
+*   **On-screen D-Pad**: Use the directional buttons at the bottom of the screen.
-*   **Intuitive Layout**: Left/Right steering on the left, Up/Down on the right for a console-like experience.
+*   **Layout**: Left/Right steering on the left side, Up/Down on the right for a console-like experience.

 ---

-## ✨ Features
+## ✨ Advanced Features

+-   **Police Pursuit AI**: Police cars feature dynamic weaving logic and enter the track one-by-one with dedicated HUD warnings and modulated sirens.
+-   **Realistic Drifting Physics**: Hit an oil spill to experience a loss of steering control, accompanied by a multi-layered tire screeching sound effect.
--   **5 Challenging Levels**: Each level features unique color themes, higher speeds, and denser traffic.
+-   **5 Thematic Levels**:
--   **Retro-Futuristic Aesthetics**: Vibrant neon visuals, grid-based backgrounds, and high-contrast designs.
+    - **Level 1-4**: Evolving neon palettes from "Cyber Blue" to "Pulse Orange".
+    - **Level 5 (The Void)**: A high-contrast "Void Racer" theme featuring a pitch-black track with gold-leaf neon accents.
+-   **Dynamic Visual FX**:
--   **Dynamic FX**: Screen shake on collisions, particle explosions, and smooth canvas animations.
+    - Screen shake on collisions.
--   **Power-up System**: Temporary invincibility shields with a visual pulse effect and dedicated HUD timer.
+    - Pulse effects on shields.
+    - Particle explosions for pickups and crashes.
--   **Procedural Audio**:
+-   **Procedural Audio System (Web Audio API)**:
-    -   Dynamic engine sounds that change pitch based on car speed.
+    - **Dynamic Engine**: Pitch shifts based on movement speed.
-    -   Synthesized chiptune sound effects for crashes, pickups, and level clears.
--   **Advanced HUD**: Real-time tracking of lives, score, remaining time, and shield duration.
--   **Collision Guard**: Robust synchronization logic to ensure fair play and prevent double-life loss.
+    - **Police Siren**: Modulated "wee-woo" frequency oscillation.
+    - **Drift Screech**: Synthesized friction noise and high-pitched rubber whine.
+    - **Near Miss "Shing"**: High-frequency whistle feedback for skill maneuvers.
+    - **Notification Pings**: High-tech alerts for incoming threats.

 ---